binxio/aws-hashicorp-packer-reaper/README.md

 	--stack-name aws-hashicorp-packer-reaper \
 	--template-file ./cloudformation/aws-hashicorp-packer-reaper.yaml
 ```
-This will install the packer reaper in your AWS account and run every hour, stopping packer instances running for more than 2 hours.
+This will install the packer reaper in your AWS account and run every hour, stopping packer instances
+launhed  more than 2 hours ago and terminate instanced older than 24 hours.